 Here’s the marriage of the perfect crust, the richest lemon filling, and the best meringue.
-This may be the best lemon meringue pie recipe ever.

 For the crust:

 1/2 teaspoon salt

 1 cup water